-- Receive and share information about children and their families in accordance with agreed policies, protocols and procedures, and adhere to the Data Protection Act principles - Carry out assessment, planning, review and other case management activity in accordance with legal, regulatory and professional practice standards.
-This includes statutory guidance and regulations relating to assessment and case management, safeguarding children, disabled children, looked after children, young carers, fostering, adoption and private fostering. - Make professional judgements about children's needs, parenting capacity the child's wider family, the impact of community or environmental factors on the child's welfare, and the balance of risk and protective factors in the child's life.
-Use these judgements as a basis for actions to meet assessed needs taking account of the best use of resources and budgets allocated.
+- Receive and share information about children and their families in accordance with agreed policies, protocols and procedures, and adhere to the Data Protection Act principles - Carry out to a good standard assessment, planning, review and other case management activity in accordance with legal, regulatory and professional practice standards.
+This includes statutory guidance and regulations relating to assessment and case management, safeguarding children, disabled children, looked after children, fostering, adoption and private fostering. - Consistently show sound professional judgements about children's needs, parenting capacity the child's wider family, how far community or environmental factors impact on the child's welfare, and on the risk and protective factors in the child's life.
+Use these judgements as a basis for effective actions to meet assessed needs taking account of the best use of resources and budgets allocated.